Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/t/Tk/README.md

   * The patch has to do with a bug when compiling the Python package Tkinter and is discusssed in [easybuild-easyblock issue 728](https://github.com/easybuilders/easybuild-easyblocks/issues/728).

+### Version 8.6.12 from CPE 22.05 onwards.

+  * Trivial version bump of the 8.6.11 EasyConfig